nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

    where YOUR_API_KEY is a unique API key assigned when you create an account with NGINX Amplify.
 You can also find the API key in the **Account** menu.

-2. Verify that the Agent has started.
+2. Verify that the NGINX Agent has started.

    ```bash
    ps ax | grep -i 'nginx-agent'
    3725474 ?
 Ssl    0:00 /usr/bin/nginx-agent
    ```

-For manual installation, please check the [user guide]({{< relref "/install-manage-nginx-agent/installing-agent#installing-the-agent-manually" >}}).
+For manual installation, refer to the [user guide]({{< relref "/install-manage-nginx-agent/installing-agent#installing-the-agent-manually" >}}).

 ### What Do I Need to Configure the NGINX Agent to Report Metrics Correctly?

-After you install and start the agent, it should start reporting right away, pushing aggregated data to the NGINX Amplify services at regular 1-minute intervals.
-It'll take about a minute for the new system to appear in the Amplify web interface.
+Once you install and launch NGINX Agent, it will immediately begin reporting, sending aggregated data to NGINX Amplify services every minute.
+Expect the new system to show up in the Amplify web interface within about a minute.

-If you don't see the new system or NGINX in the web interface, or (some) metrics aren't being collected, please check the following:
+If the new system or NGINX doesn't appear in the web interface, or if some metrics are missing, refer to the following steps:

 1. The NGINX Agent package has been successfully [installed]({{< relref "/install-manage-nginx-agent" >}}), and no warnings were shown during the installation.